Ying Wa Girls' School: Class structure and curriculum

 Secondary One to Three offer a broad general curriculum with a good balance among languages, arts, science, cultural and practical subjects as well as religious education and physical education.

-In Secondary Four to Six (NSS curriculum), students can choose 3 electives from a range of 15 subjects besides the 4 core subjects: Chinese, English, Mathematics and Liberal Studies.
+In Secondary Four to Six (NSS curriculum), students can choose 3 electives from a range of 15 subjects besides the 4 core subjects: Chinese, English, Mathematics and Citizenship and Social Development.

 Students will take the Hong Kong Diploma of Secondary Education Examination at the end of Secondary Six for admission to tertiary institutes through the Joint University Programmes Admission System (JUPAS).

 As an E.M.I.
 (English as the Medium of Instruction) school, Ying Wa adopts English as the teaching medium in most subjects with the aim of achieving biliteracy (Chinese and English) and trilingualism with the inclusion of Putonghua.

 All subjects, except Chinese Language, Chinese Language and Culture, Chinese Literature, Chinese History, Religious Education, Physical Education and Putonghua, are taught in English.

 Lessons are arranged on a 5-day week basis.
 Toastmaster Leadership Training Programmes, Oral English Classes, Public Speaking Classes and Instrument Classes are offered after school and on Saturdays.

 Student Association

 Established by former principal, Miss Silcocks, in 1949, the Student Association is one of the oldest student bodies among local schools.

-For years the Student Association has nurtured generations of student leaders and promoted self-government.
-The association aims at fostering students’ sense of belonging to the school by organising a wide variety of extracurricular activities.

-At present, the well-established association is composed of a nine-member Executive Committee and five sub-committees, namely the Press Committee, the Programme Committee, the Promotion Committee, the Sports Committee and the Welfare Committee.
-All committee members are elected by schoolmates in late September every year.

-Executive committee

-Press Committee

-The school newsletter, Clarion, is published by the Press Committee three times a year.
-It gives students a platform to exchange ideas, share their experiences and feel connected to each other.
-The newsletter covers a range of topics, from stories of personal growth to insights on current and regional or global news.
-The paper encourages students to think critically and form opinions after thorough research.

-In recent years, the committee started a feature on interviews with the teachers and the administrative staff.
-The publication bridges the gap between the faculty and its students.

-Sports Committee

-The Sports Committee aims at promoting sports and stirring students’ interests in sports.
-The Committee organises inter-class competitions, the Graduation Cup and various sports competitions.
-The Sports Committee and Inter-house Committee also co-organise the annual Athletics Meet and Swimming Gala.
-Students are strongly encouraged to engage in sports and lead active lives.

-Promotion Committee

-The Promotion Committee provides publicity to activities organised by the Student Association.
-At Thanksgiving Week and Christmas, decorations and ornaments can be seen virtually at every corner on campus to bring the festivities to the campus.